 Once you’ve decided what your goal and approach will be this Valentine’s Day, start by coming up with a timeline for your Valentine’s Day emails.

 Like with all holiday campaigns, one email is not enough.
-Use email automation to set up a series of email campaigns that includes special offers as well as last-minute reminders for late shoppers!
+Use email automation to set up a series of email campaigns that includes special offers and coupons as well as last-minute reminders for late shoppers!
 Many Valentine’s Day shoppers struggle with procrastination.
-Your job is to make their lives easier.
+Your job is to make their lives easier. 🦸♀️

 Divide your contacts up by appropriate attributes.
 You can group them, for example, by gender, age, interests (and relationship status if you know it).

 In general, when thinking about your target groups, don’t forget about “all the single ladies” (well, actually, about all the single people)!
 Even if you don’t have your contacts’ relationship status saved in your CRM, you can score points with singles by encouraging all customers to treat themselves. 🛍️

-5 must-ask questions when planning Valentine’s Day emails
+5 questions to ask yourself when planning your Valentine’s Day email marketing campaign:

-- How can you segment your customers most effectively for the best-personalized holiday emails possible?
+- What’s the best way to segment your contacts for the most effective holiday emails possible?
 (Segment offers and content by interests?
 By gender?
 By age?)

-- Is your campaign approach inclusive enough?
-Is there anybody you’ve left out, and how can you fix that?
+- Is your campaign approach inclusive?
+Is there anybody you’ve left out?
+If so, how can you fix that?

-- When will your customers be thinking about Valentine’s Day?
+- How far in advance do your customers start thinking about Valentine’s Day?

 - How will they be feeling as they shop?
 Inspired?
 Rushed?
 Overwhelmed?
 Determined?

 - How can you send Valentine’s emails that reach all types of shoppers – both the planners and procrastinators?

 Plan content according to your sector of activity

-Now it’s time to roll up your sleeves and structure the nitty gritty of your marketing campaign – the content.
-There are key differences between B2B, nonprofits and B2C here, which you want to take into account.
+Now it’s time to roll up your sleeves and build the heart of your marketing campaign – the content.
+There are some key differences for B2B, nonprofits and B2C here, which you’ll want to take into account. 💭

 For example, you can plan a short series of emails thanking your customers for their loyalty and offering them a Valentine’s Day present. 💝 This present could be content exclusive to your email list, such as an e-book or an infographic.